lvcivs/honoria-font/README.md

 The character variants with a swirl to the left are meant to be used only in word-initial position, those with a swirl to the right in word-final position.
 The variants with long legs are pretty limited in their use because of their eccentric shape.
 Some collisions are unavoidable, so the user will need to decide from case to case where it is appropriate to use them.
 The variant of R with an extra long swirly leg is the most limited and works pretty much only in paenultimate position when followed by a narrow letter like Y.

 Many of the character variants with swashes, curls etc. are from the original design, but I did add a bunch of additional ones.
-I also supplied some basic punctuation signs and symbols (!, ?, &) and, for the purpose of internalization, a selection of commonly used accent marks (Á, Ã, Â etc.) and special characters (Þ, Ð, Ø, Æ, Œ).
+I also supplied some basic punctuation signs and symbols (!, ?, &) and, for the purpose of internationalization, a selection of commonly used accent marks (Á, Ã, Â etc.) and special characters (Þ, Ð, Ø, Æ, Œ).

 For more samples, have a look at the PDF.